 Quality Reporting Scheme and Metrics reporting configuration for SRC

-An SRC shall use the metrics reporting scheme defined in clause 6.7 of TS 26.113 [?].
-The URN to be used for the Scheme@schemeIdUri shall be "urn:3GPP:ns:PSS:RTC:QM1".
+A SR UE shall use the metrics reporting scheme defined in clause 6.7 of TS 26.113 [6].
 The Metrics Reporting Provisioning API allows an RTC Application Provider to configure the Metrics Collection and Reporting procedure for a particular split rendering session at reference point RTC-1.
 The Service Access Information API allows an RTC Application Function to configure the metrics collection and reporting process for a particular split rendering session at reference point RTC-5.

-An SRC shall use the data model for metrics reporting provisioning API defined in clause 8.10.3.1 of TS 26.510 [?] and the Service Access Information API defined in clause 9.2.3 of TS 26.510 [?].
-The metrics element present in the MetricsReportingConfiguration resource and the ServiceAccessInformation resource shall include zero or more metrics defined in sub-clause 9.3.4 of this document in addition to the quality metrics defined in clause 15.2 of TS 26.113.
+A SR UE shall use the data model for metrics reporting provisioning API defined in clause 8.10.3.1 of TS 26.510 [9] and the Service Access Information API defined in clause 9.2.3 of TS 26.510 [9].
+The metrics element present in the MetricsReportingConfiguration resource and the ServiceAccessInformation resource shall include zero or more metrics defined in clause 9.3.4 of this document in addition to the quality metrics defined in clause 15.2 of TS 26.113 [6].